Newsday (BBC News programme): Presenters

 The programme previously featured split presentation, with a presenter in London and a presenter in Singapore each introducing reports and interviewing occasional guests in-studio.
-The London presenter also presented links for UK viewers during commercial breaks, while the Singapore presenter goes on to present Asia Business Report at the bottom of each hour.
+The London presenter also presented links for UK viewers during commercial breaks, while the Singapore presenter goes on to present Business Today at the bottom of each hour.
 During major events in North America the programme is also presented from Washington.

 On occasion the programme is broadcast from other locations, such as in November 2013 when Rico Hizon co-presented from Tacloban, Philippines following Typhoon Haiyan.
 In January 2014 for a while Sharma presented from Singapore and Hizon from London.
 Madera reported from Poland during 2015 election.
 During the last week of May 2017, Hizon presented from London and Sharanjit Leyl from Singapore.

 For a two-month period from February to April 2018, Leyl presented Newsday from London, with Hizon or Oi in Singapore.
 This was due to Sharma being absent for this period of time, as she was writing a book.
 On Sharma's return on 3 April 2018, she announced that she will present from Singapore in a few weeks time.

-During coverage of continuous international events, such as the Summer Olympics, the Newsday broadcasts may be presented by only a single presenter from the Singapore studio, rather than split broadcasting with a newsreader in the London studio.
+During coverage of continuous international events, such as the Summer Olympics, Newsday broadcasts may be presented by only a single presenter from the Singapore studio, rather than split broadcasting with a newsreader in the London studio.

+Since 2020, the programme has been largely presented from Singapore only, without any segment being presented from London or Washington.
+After the 2023 merger of BBC World News and UK-only BBC News Channel, the Singapore presenter also presents the UK-focused headlines on the UK feed during commercial breaks on the international feed.
+However, the programme is sometimes presented live on location outside the studio.